Carpk/record_listings/README.md

 ##Getting Started

-Run the following commands from the root directory:
+This app can be used with a terminal or a browser interface.
+Run Bundler to install the needed gems:

 1)`bundle`

+To use the terminal interface:

+2a)`rake run`

+To use the browser interface:

-2)`rake start`
+2b)`rake start`

 Use the following URL paths to query files: